sloria/www/content/2013-08-26-how-to-build-a-text-classification-system-with-python-and-textblob.md

 Our first classifier will be a simple sentiment analyzer trained on a small dataset of fake tweets.

-To begin, we'll import the `text.classifiers` and create some training and test data.
+To begin, we'll import the `textblob.classifiers` and create some training and test data.

 ```python
 from textblob.classifiers import NaiveBayesClassifier